The marriage of Abraham Lincoln and Mary Todd was not made in heaven

 * * *

-We have learned to be skeptical of male complaints about inconvenient women, but Mary Todd by all accounts was a pain to deal with.
+We have learned to be skeptical of male complaints about inconvenient women, but Mary Todd plainly was a pain to deal with.
 As a younger woman, Mary Todd was an ornament to a party but she had been raised with the help of servants and thought housework to be beneath her.
 Lincoln did the dishes and the grocery shopping, sat (sometimes inattentively) with the kids.
 She was capable of assaulting the hired help the point of injury, and once attacked Lincoln physically as well.
 People who knew him speculated that Lincoln continued to endure riding the judicial circuit in central Illinois after he could afford not to because it gave him a chance to get away from Todd for months each year.

 Lincoln, alas, could not escape his wife in the White House.
 She referred to herself not as First Lady but as “Mrs. President” and expected to be treated as such.
 She was a terror to visitors and staff (Lincoln’s secretary john Nicolay referred to her as “Her S[atanic] Majesty”) and a pest to many of Lincoln’s colleagues and subordinates.
 Stories of her jealousies, her shopping orgies, her feuds and backbiting and rages were common.
 She made herself so hated that when the widow Lincoln applied for a government pension, sentiment was against granting her the money.